+But whoever that person ends up being, there's no question that there's something pretty historic abut the James Bond film series.
 Yes, we agree: Star Wars is amazing.
-It’s spanned 40 years, encompassing seven (soon to be eight) films in the main saga, with one (soon to be two) spin-off.
+It’s spanned 40 years, encompassing eight films in the main saga, with one (soon to be two) spin-offs.
 Ten films in total.
 Planet Of The Apes is not too far behind with nine.
 Harry Potter?
 One less with eight.
 All very impressive.
 But then there’s Bond.
 James Bond.

-The James Bond film series launched in 1962 with Dr. No, and has been going strong for fifty-five years, showing no signs of stopping.
-A point driven home by the recent announcement of a release date for the twenty-fifth 007 adventure, currently titled Bond 25.
+The James Bond film series launched in 1962 with Dr. No, and has been going strong for fifty-six years, showing no signs of stopping.
+A point driven home by the recent announcement of a November 2019 release date for the next film.

 “When you start going down a particular path, being more fantastical or more of a fantasy, what happens is that you realize that you start to unconsciously try to top yourself.
 You get to a point where you have to realize to go on like this is ultimately going to lead to disaster.
 There's the old expression 'if it ain't broke, don't fix it,' but that doesn't apply to these kind of situations.
 You have to reinvent yourself before it gets broke.
 The price of freedom is eternal vigilance.
 That's what you have to do, because if you don't, you will meander off and when you do that, you start jeopardizing the future.
 With a guy like Daniel Craig, he's a very grounded guy.
 I think because he's such a great actor, you want to give him challenges, more of what he can do.
 Give Bond an interesting, emotional story for him.
 That's the challenge that we give the writers, and we've managed to keep on track with that.
 I think if you're ambitious about making it more than just an action fantasy, then the writing challenges are very hard indeed.”